Itchy skin during pregnancy affects many women! We’ve compiled some great ways for you to deal with this problem.

-It’s also a plus when your stretch mark cream functions as a moisturiser.
+It’s also a plus when your stretch mark cream functions as a moisturizer.
 Find out about our triple-acting Mama’s Choice Stretch Mark Cream here.

 When do you need to be worried about itchy skin?

 Firstly, remember that you shouldn’t overreact.
 Itching is a very normal experience for pregnant mums, especially in the third trimester.
-In case you were wondering, the itching has no effect on your foetus!
+In case you were wondering, the itching has no effect on your fetus!